jojobear2020/Surfs_Up/README.md

 ## Analysis Purpose

-In order to determine if the surf and ice cream shop business in Oahu, Hawaii is sustainable year-round, we were tasked to analyze temperatures for the months of June and December.
+In order to determine if the surf and ice cream shop business in Oahu, Hawaii is sustainable year-round, we were tasked to analyze temperatures for the months of June and December (beginning of summer and winter).